-EU procurement law is set out in four principal directives, namely the 2014 Public Contracts Directive, the 2014 Utilities Contracts Directive, the 2014 Concession Contracts Directive (together the 2014 Procurement Directives) and the 2009 Defence and Security Procurement Directive.2 Additionally, rules on remedies for breach of these four principal directives are set out, in respect of the 2014 Procurement Directives, in the Public Sector Remedies Directive and the Utilities Remedies Directive3 and, for defence, are written into the Defence and Security Procurement Directive itself.
+EU procurement law is set out in four principal directives, namely the 2014 Public Contracts Directive, the 2014 Utilities Contracts Directive, the 2014 Concession Contracts Directive (together, the 2014 Procurement Directives), and the 2009 Defence and Security Procurement Directive.2 Additionally, rules on remedies for breach of these four principal directives are set out (in respect of the 2014 Procurement Directives) in the Public Sector Remedies Directive and the Utilities Remedies Directive,3 and, (for defence) are written into the Defence and Security Procurement Directive itself.
 In this chapter, 'the Directives' means all six of these procurement directives.

-Overriding principles of EU law, referred to as the 'EU Treaty principles', have been developed by the Court of Justice of the European Union (CJEU) on the basis of freedoms in the EU Treaties.
-These principles include free movement of goods and services within the EU, freedom of establishment, non-discrimination on grounds of nationality, equal treatment, transparency, proportionality (i.e., fairness) and mutual recognition.
+Overriding principles of EU law, referred to as the EU Treaty principles, have been developed by the Court of Justice of the European Union (CJEU) on the basis of freedoms in the EU Treaties.
+These principles include free movement of goods and services within the European Union, freedom of establishment, non-discrimination on grounds of nationality, equal treatment, transparency, proportionality (i.e., fairness) and mutual recognition.

-As with all EU Directives, the Directives require Member States to adopt national legislation transposing them into national law.
+As with all EU directives, the Directives require Member States to adopt national legislation transposing them into national law.
 Nevertheless, the national courts must interpret the relevant national legislation insofar as it is possible in accordance with the Directives.6 If national rules do not properly implement the Directives, then certain provisions of the Directives may be relied upon directly against the state.7

 Year in review